electron/electron/docs/api/touch-bar-scrubber.md

 * `options` Object
   * `items` [ScrubberItem[]](structures/scrubber-item.md) - An array of items to place in this scrubber
   * `select` Function - Called when the user taps an item that was not the last tapped item
-    * `selectedIndex` - The index of the item the user selected
+    * `selectedIndex` Integer - The index of the item the user selected
   * `highlight` Function - Called when the user taps any item
-    * `highlightedIndex` - The index of the item the user touched
+    * `highlightedIndex` Integer - The index of the item the user touched
   * `selectedStyle` String - Selected item style.
 Defaults to `null`.
   * `overlayStyle` String - Selected overlay item style.
 Defaults to `null`.
   * `showArrowButtons` Boolean - Defaults to `false`.